 Initially, the search index is generated automatically when updating or installing.
 Only for very big databases with more than 500,000 objects it has to be generated manually to ensure that the search is fast and delivers good results.
 The index can be created or updated in the background regardless of user interactions.
 This action is triggered via the i-doit Console.
 An example call and explanations of the possible parameters can be found in the corresponding article.

-Alternatively, the Reindex can also be executed in the i-doit administration under System Tools -> Cache / Database via the re-new Search Index button.
+Alternatively, the Reindex can also be executed in the i-doit administration at Repair and clean up up via the Re-new search index button.

 On a Unix-like operating system the index is 500 MB per 1 million indexed data records.
 Usually, the duration of a search query is not increased by bigger indexes.